Dr Penelope Allison

 Tel: 0116 252 2735

-Penelope Allison grew up on a sheep farm in North Canterbury, New Zealand.
-Her undergraduate degree was in Pure Mathematics from the University of Canterbury (New Zealand), and her MA Prelim, MA Honours, and PhD in Archaeology from the University of Sydney.
-She was a Rome Scholar at the British School at Rome.
+I grew up on a sheep farm in North Canterbury, New Zealand.
+My undergraduate degree was in Pure Mathematics from the University of Canterbury (New Zealand), and my MA Prelim, MA Honours, and PhD in Archaeology from the University of Sydney.
+I was a Rome Scholar at the British School at Rome.

-She has previously taught archaeology and ancient history at the University of Sydney, the Australian National University, and the University of Sheffield.
-She was Australian Research Council Postdoctoral Fellow and a U2000 Research Fellow at Sydney University, and an Australian Research Council Queen Elizabeth II Fellow at the Australian National University.
-She has also held an Australian Bicentennial fellowship in the Faculty of Classics, University of Cambridge, and a visiting fellowship at St John's College, University of Durham.
-She became a Reader in Archaeology at the Australian National University in 2005.
-In 2006 she joined the School of Archaeology and Ancient History at Leicester as a 'New Blood Lecturer' and became a Reader in Archaeology and Ancient History in 2007.
-She is a Fellow of the Society of Antiquaries and an Honorary Fellow of the Australian Academy of Humanities.
+I have previously taught archaeology and ancient history at the University of Sydney, the Australian National University, and the University of Sheffield.
+I have held an Australian Research Council Postdoctoral Fellow and a U2000 Research Fellow at Sydney University, and an Australian Research Council Queen Elizabeth II Fellow at the Australian National University.
+I also held an Australian Bicentennial fellowship in the Faculty of Classics, University of Cambridge, and a visiting fellowship at St John's College, University of Durham.
+I became a Reader in Archaeology at the Australian National University in 2005.
+In 2006 I joined the School of Archaeology and Ancient History at Leicester as a 'New Blood Lecturer' and became a Reader in Archaeology and Ancient History in 2007.
+I am a Fellow of the Society of Antiquaries and an Honorary Fellow of the Australian Academy of Humanities.

 - and projects